 Our job is to manage our reactions, regardless of the stress we’re under.

 Note I said manage reactions, not manage stress.
 Of course reducing stress is always a good idea.
 It provides benefits to both our health and quality of life.
-For the man who is at the beginning of his journey from violent to non-violent, lowering stress levels takes a little of the pressure off while he practices emotional control techniques, discovers the root causes of his reactions, and learns new ways of responding.
+For the person who is at the beginning of his or her journey from violent to non-violent, lowering stress levels takes a little of the pressure off while they practice emotional control techniques, discovers the root causes of their reactions, and learns new ways of responding.